matloff/omsi/README.md

 I like to do is give the students partial code, and have them fill in the missing lines.
 Clicking the **CopyQtoA** button will copy the contents of the question window to the answer window, so students need not type in the provided partial code.
-If you are using an external editor, use the **CopyQtoF** button, which copies the question window directly to your answer file; you will need to remove that file's buffer from the editor, then reopen after the copy is done.

 It is crucial that the instructor, before the first OMSI-based exam, require the students to go through a dry run.
 The instructor may wish